techtraits/techtraits-blog/_posts/2012-03-10-jackson-optimization-using-non-default-for-fun-and-profit.markdown

 <p style="text-align: justify;">

-Where as with the optimizations it will be much shorted saving you appriximately 40 bytes for each object instance.
+Where as with the optimizations it will be much shorted saving you approximately 40 bytes for each object instance.
 This may seem small but with millions of objects and objects with more properties this change can be significant.

 This example also highlights one of the possible problems of the optimization, say that you use the same mapper for serializing objects which are reported to clients.
 Unless the client is aware of the default values it will not know what the value of anInteger is.
 For this reason its almost always better to use a different mapper for internal object serialization and client side serialization. </p>